Breach Class Action

 The Claim alleges various acts and omissions by the Equifax and its employee which resulted in the privacy breach and for which they are liable to the affected employees for damages, including for an intrusion on their privacy, an increased risk of identity theft, financial fraud, financial losses and psychological injury.
 The proposed class action includes all persons in Canada who purchased from the defendants, their subsidiaries or related companies the following products:

 Equifax Complete Advantage;

 OR any other Equifax products offering credit monitoring and identity theft protection and whose personal information stored on Equifax database was accessed without authorization between May 1, 2017 and August 1, 2017.

 If your personal and confidential information was stored on Equifax databases and was accessed without authorization between May 1, 2017 and August 1, 2017, you could be eligible for compensation.

-Please note you are not charged ANY fees for engaging us to represent you in this class action – our law firm will be paid from recovered proceeds if this class action is successful.
+Please note you are not charged ANY upfront fees for engaging us to represent you in this class action.
+Our law firm will be paid from recovered proceeds if this class action is successful.